ucb-stat133/stat133-fall-2017/syllabus/README.md

 foundations that will help you crunch data in a less improvised/naive way.

-### Contents

-__Statistics 133__ is an introduction to computational data analysis using R (and other computational tools) with an emphasis on five major cornerstones:

-- Data Manipulation
-- Data Visualization
-- Programming Concepts (with emphasis on data analysis)
-- Data Technologies
-- Reporting Tools

-- Use the computer extensively to conduct statistical analysis of data.
-- Use existing software rather than build routines from the ground up.
-- Focus on aspects of computing to conduct data analysis, NOT the computational aspects of statistical methods.

-### Prerequisites / Review

-This course does not have any prerequisites, although it would be nice if you have taken an introductory course in statistics (e.g. Stat 2, 20, 21, 131A).

-The curriculum and format is designed specifically for students (ideally
-majoring in Statistics) who have NOT taken computer science courses.

-Students with some prior experience in either computational statistics or computing are welcome to enroll, though some parts of the course will be slow.
-Students who have taken computer science courses should instead take a more advanced course.

 ### Description

+__Stat 133: Concepts in Computing with Data__ is one of the core courses of the Statistics Department.
+The ultimate goal is to provide foundations for "computing with data" so students have the basic computational skills for subsequent upper division courses (e.g. Stat 150, 151A, 152, 153, 154, 155, 157, 158, 159).
+This involves teaching students how to:

+- use the computer extensively to conduct statistical analysis of data.
+- use existing software rather than build routines from the ground up.
+- focus on aspects of computing to conduct data analysis, NOT the computational aspects of statistical methods.

 The goal is to help you gain literacy about "computing with data."
 You don't need previous programming experience, and you also don't need previous